-921 Contemporary Statistical Models in Biology Fall of odd years.
-3(3-0) RB: (STT 465) or approval of department.
+921 Geostatistics Fall of odd years.
+3(3-0) RB: Statistical methods or approval of department.
 Working knowledge of SAS software.
-Estimating functions.
-Growth models, generalized linear models, linear and non-linear mixed models.
+Spatial variability analysis.
+Variogram models.
+Kriging and cokriging.
 Field experiments with spatial trends.
 Longitudinal data.
 Modeling in the presence of spatial and temporal correlations.
 941 Quantitative Genetics in Plant Breeding Spring of even years.
 3(2-2) Interdepartmental with Forestry and Horticulture.
 Administered by Crop and Soil Sciences.
 RB: CSS 819 and STT 464 Theoretical and genetic basis of statistical analysis of quantitative traits using genetic markers.
 Computational tools for the study of quantitative traits.
 999 Doctoral Dissertation Research Fall, Spring, Summer.
 1 to 24 credits.
 A student may earn a maximum of 99 credits in all enrollments for this course.
 R: Open only to doctoral students in the Department of Crop and Soil Sciences.
 Doctoral dissertation research.